tim-dc/MCO2_stadvdb/README.md

 This is the repository of the project of MCO2 6 for STADVDB S11.
 And below you will find important information that will be needed to run the web applicaton.

+[IMPORTANT] If there is an error present, run npm install

 HOW TO RUN
 1. Make sure that Node.js is installed
 2. Open cmd directory where index.js is located.